 When Colorado and Washington voters legalized cannabis for adults in 2012 neither addressed people affected by the war on ‘drugs.’
 It was barely a part of the conversation about cannabis legalization, at least among white political leaders and advocates.
 Today social justice provisions are included in most any new state legalization initiatives, and federal lawmakers – at least on the Democratic side of the aisle – have also gotten the message.

 “We have to recognize these harms are real.
 They exist today, and we have to acknowledge that,” said Cat Packer, executive director of the Department of Cannabis Regulation in Los Angeles, at the National Cannabis Policy Summit.
-“We have to set up systems to reduce those harms.
-That’s not an easy thing to do, it doesn’t happen overnight, and it needs to involve the government and the private sector.”

 Besides removing cannabis from the Controlled Substances Act, the Marijuana Opportunity Reinvestment and Expungement Act, or MORE Act, would set a five percent federal tax on all cannabis sales, establish social-equity programs for those affected by the war on ‘drugs,’ and expunge low-level offenses while reducing sentences for those already in federal prison.
 Beyond that, it mostly would allow states to set up their own marijuana regulatory regimes.

 Rep. Barbara Lee (D-Calif.) recently voted with the DNC and Presidential Candidate Joe Biden to only decriminalize, and not legalize, cannabis.
 Still, the co-chair of the Congressional Cannabis Caucus argues it’s time for Congress to act.

 “The federal government is behind the states on racial justice,” Lee said.
 “That sends the message that people want meaningful change, and Congress needs to catch up.”